Straadlin/General-Desktop-Application/README.md

 SQL_Server_2016_Express_64_Bit_ENU:
 http://

-You can create an installator using some aditional software or using InstallShield Limited Edition, like is inside of Visual Studio 2015.
+If you like too, you can create an installator using some aditional software or using InstallShield Limited Edition, like is inside of Visual Studio 2015.